HarvardMapCollection/tutorials-share/content/tutorials/software-access/ArcGIS Pro/index.md

 ##### Harvard Kennedy School Students

 HKS students with a HUID can borrow 3-hour loaner laptops from the HKS Library Services Desk.
 These loaner laptops include ArcGIS Pro.

+#### Countway Library

+The Countway Library at the Harvard Longwood Boston campus has a computer lab with 12 PCs with ArcGIS Pro installed.
+The computer lab is located on the L2 floor of the building.
+The lab is open any time the building is open.
+Harvard ID is required to enter the building.

 ### Access ArcGIS From Institute for Quantitative Social Science Lab